 Skip to main content

 Agents are created by developers using Natural to enable autonomous Payments workflows.
 Developers can use agents to request payment authority from their customers, represented by another Party.
 Developers can also use their own Party to send payments on behalf of themselves.
 A developer can register multiple agents on Natural, each of which can execute on behalf of multiple parties on Natural.
-Each agent and agent-party pair can have granular permissions, limits, and escalations, all managed through an Agent Delegation requested by the developer to the party.
-Developers and their customers can subsequently update or revoke any Agent Delegation via the Dashboard or by API.
+Each agent-customer pair can have granular permissions and limits, managed through an agent-customer relationship requested by the developer and approved by the customer.
+Developers and their customers can subsequently update or revoke that relationship via the Dashboard or API.

-Alice (Developer) proposes an Agent Delegation to Bruce (Business) with specific permissions and limits.
-Bruce reviews and approves the Agent Delegation:
+Alice (Developer) adds Bruce (Business) as a customer for one of her agents with specific permissions and limits.
+Bruce reviews and approves the agent-customer relationship:

 1. Alice (Developer)